AndyA/fixed-sort/README.md

 Make a sort comparator function that enforces arbitrary orderings.

-# Fixed ordering
+# Fixed, Arbitrary Ordering

-The `Array.sort()` method accepts an optional comparator function. `fixedSort` generates a comparator function that will place a set of identified items at the start of the sorted data, in the order you specify, with all other items at the end of the array in their original relative order.
+The `Array.sort()` method accepts an optional comparator function. `fixedSort` generates a comparator function that will place a set of identified items at the start of the sorted array, in the order you specify, with all other items at the end of the array in their original relative order.

 ```javascript
 const fixedSort = require("fixed-sort");